On Guard for Peace: Finding a librettist

-In America the enemies of peace conspire: "Release the atom bomb."
-They release it.
-Two bombs.
-Twenty bombs.
-Fish die in the sea.
-Grass withers.
-Life ends.
-Business is good, very good.
-The stock market cheers.
-Shares of aircraft factories.
-Shares of Belgian uranium.
-Shares of war.
-Sell, buy.
-Release the bomb faster. [...]
-The third world war.
-Atom bombs.
-Poison: one dose to end mankind.
-The Atlantic Pact. [...]
-The stock market celebrates.
-The Soviet people continue working.
-The old man plants a tree; it will grow after his death.
-He believes in peace.
-The people believe in peace.
-The Soviet people continue to work: they know that Stalin means peace.
-But peace must be loved, peace must be defended. [...]
-The struggle for peace begins. [...]
-Who is against peace?
-Only a small group of people: the stock market, the traders wearing suspenders, the traders of death.
-There are too few atom bombs.
-We need hydrogen bombs.
-The death of children, the death of the reefs, of everything is guaranteed.
-But no, the people will not permit it. [...]
-War will not be sanctioned.
-And everyone looks to Moscow.
-Moscow stands for peace.
-Warning.
-Do not approach.
-Neither to the Soviet children nor to the Soviet flowers.
-This is the line that war does not cross. [...]
-Peace will defeat war.

-Fadeyev said the scenario was "interesting," but that it seemed more appropriate for a film script than an oratorio libretto.
+Fadeyev said the scenario was "interesting", but that it seemed more appropriate for a film script than an oratorio libretto.
 He was displeased with Ehrenburg, who was considered politically "unreliable" at the time, and cautioned Prokofiev against setting his text.
 Fadeyev had already approached Tikhonov about writing the libretto instead, but the latter refused citing his lack of experience in children's literature.
 His next choice was Samuil Marshak, a celebrated writer for children and translator of Shakespeare, who accepted the offer.
 Fadeyev supervised the project in order to ensure that the pacifist and militarist themes in the oratorio were agreeably balanced; Prokofiev requested alterations to the libretto from him, not Marshak.

 Collaboration and personal challenges

 On May 18, Prokofiev was discharged from the sanatorium in Barvikha and returned to his dacha in Nikolina Gora.
 Fadeyev approved the use of chorus and children's voices in On Guard for Peace, but told composer and librettist to refrain from treacly sentiments.
 Although Fadeyev was generally obliging, he rejected a number of ideas, including music representing the chirping of crickets in the "Lullaby" movement.
 The name for the oratorio also changed several times during its creation: from Glory to Peace, The War for Peace, A Word On Peace, and In Defense of Peace, to the final choice of On Guard for Peace.